SpellholdStudios/Ninde_NPC/README.md

 - Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.
 - Commented code as much as possible.
 - Replaced `GAME_IS` conditions with variables checks to speed up install time.
-- Added missing HANDLE_CHARSETS function to convert string entries for EE games.
+- Added missing HANDLE_CHARSETS function to convert string entries for EE games (to prepare for possible translations).

-- HANDLE_AUDIO function: Added music variable for EE games and moved .ogg file into new music sub-folder.
+- Added EET compatibility.
+- ToB: Summoning Ninde via fate spirit will be deactivated if Ninde was in the party during ToB transition.
 - Fixed the "Ninde not appearing in Crooked Crane 1st Floor" bug.
 - Fixed typos in .d and .baf files:
   - questd.d: Replaced !StateCheck("*<ins>Korgann</ins>*",CD_STATE_NOTVALID) with !StateCheck("*<ins>Korgan</ins>*",CD_STATE_NOTVALID).
   - lk#ni25d.baf and lk#nind.baf: Replaced !StateCheck(*<ins>"Myself"</ins>*,CD_STATE_NOTVALID) with !StateCheck(*<ins>Myself</ins>*,CD_STATE_NOTVALID).
   - lk#nindj.d: Replaced InParty("*<ins>Imoen</ins>*") with InParty("*<ins>Imoen2</ins>*").
+- Added "*Continue()*" to the script blocks that are patched via `EXTEND_TOP`.
 - Fixed Ninde portraits in EE games.
 - Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.
 - <ins>Ankh of Ascension (lk#nankh.itm)</ins>: